-Due to Financial Aid and South Plains College requirements for participation/attendance: a student who fails to submit 6 quizzes or fails to participate in 3 grading periods for discussions or fails to participate by submitting course work in the course for 14 consecutive days during the session may be dropped with a grade of "X" or "F" from the course.
+Due to Financial Aid and South Plains College requirements for participation/attendance a student who fails to submit 3 quizzes, 6 Inquizitive assignments, fails to participate in 3 grading periods for discussions, or fails to participate by submitting course work in the course for 14 consecutive days during the session may be dropped with a grade of "X" or "F" from the course.
 Note: Logging into the course does NOT count as attendance in this course.
 If you miss course work after the final drop date the grade earned will be the final grade.